haiku/website/content/guides/virtualizing/xen.md

 sudo apt-get install xen-hypervisor xen-utils virt-manager libvirt-bin bridge-utils
 ```

-Do not forget to enable the `libvirtd` daemon, as it is not enabled by default.
+Do not forget to enable the `libvirtd` daemon, as it is not enabled by default:

 ```sh
 sudo systemctl enable --now libvirtd
 ```

-Your machine should now boot into Xen by default.
+Your machine should now boot into the Xen kernel.
 If it doesn't, reboot your machine and access GRUB. make sure to select the Xen kernel in your boot menu.
-To boot into Xen, select `Ubuntu GNU/Linux, with Xen hypervisor`
+To boot into Xen, select `Ubuntu GNU/Linux, with Xen hypervisor`.

 You can find more Ubuntu Linux-specific information regarding Xen in [Ubuntu's official documentation](https://help.ubuntu.com/community/Xen).
-Alternatively, you could also check out [Debian's official documentation](https://wiki.debian.org/Xen) instead.
+It's worth checking out [Debian's official documentation](https://wiki.debian.org/Xen) as well.

 #### Arch Linux